Fiserv/unified-merchant-master/docs/specification/merchant/merchant.md

 <!-- type: tab-end -->
 ---
 ### BUSINESS_URL
 * Description: Official website address (URL) associated with the merchant.
   Note: The URL should be complete and accurate and it should start with the protocol (http:// or https://).
-* API field: `businessUrl`
+* API field: `websiteUrlText`
 * Field Specification:

 <!-- type: tab